 - if you pay via PayPal, the customer is redirected directly to the website of the transaction system.
 This process can be confusing for people unfamiliar with the payment services;

-- the system has a wide range of tools for data protection and analysis in real time, working around the clock and without days off.
+- the system has a wide range of tools for data protection and analysis in real-time, working around the clock and without days off.

 Since eСommerce is still in its early stages, both companies benefit from developing demographically, and they both are developing steadily.
 Shopify Payments have an advantage in system usability as well as the price.
 In its turn, PayPal wins due to such components as system functionality and transaction security.
 Of course, the final choice is up to the investor, since Shopify range is limited now.
 If taken as a whole, both payment systems have enormous potential for generating income in the future.
 People who are looking for more risky investments, with a chance to get high dividends, might choose Shopify Payments, while an investor looking for less risk and a safer financial base may prefer PayPal.
 The main criteria for comparing PayPal with Shopify are

 For a detailed analysis of the state of the business as well as further assistance in choosing a transaction system, or if you want to accept PayPal on your Shopify store, contact the experienced and skilled experts from Makebecool.
 Our company experts will help you make choices based on the needs of both your customers and your business.
-Fill in the form and our Shopify Consultant will help you determine the ways of increasing professional growth.

 If this review has been useful for you and you want to share it with your friends, click to share.
 We shall be grateful to you.
 Stay in touch!
 See You!